makerdao/dss-flappers/README.md

 ### FlapperUniV2

 Exposes a `kick` operation to be triggered periodically.
-Its logic draws `DAI` from the `vow` and buys `gem` tokens on Uniswap v2.
-The acquired tokens, along with a proportional amount of additional `DAI` drawn from the `vow`, are deposited back into the liquidity pool.
+Its logic withdraws `DAI` from the `vow` and buys `gem` tokens on Uniswap v2.
+The acquired tokens, along with a proportional amount of additional `DAI` withdrawn from the `vow`, are deposited back into the liquidity pool.
 Finally, the minted LP tokens are sent to a predefined `receiver` address.

 Configurable Parameters:
 * `hop` - Minimum seconds interval between kicks.